sanctum-black/blog/computer-science/julia-for-beginners/julia-for-beginners.md

 Pkg.add("Package Name")
 ```

-Note that for the first option we don't enclose our `package_name` in quotes, while with the second approach, we do need to enclose the package name in quotes.
+Note that for the first option, we don't enclose our `package_name` in quotes, while with the second approach, we do need to enclose the package name in quotes.

 Let us now install the `DataFrames` package directly from `pkg` inside the Julia REPL.